LibreCAD/docs/guides/drawing.rst

 Continuing with the previous example - starting with a rectangle - the shape can be modified as required with the **Bevel** tool:

 ::

+   ch

-   ch   (ensure with "Trim" is checked and "Length 1" and "Length 2" is set at "200" in the **Tool Options**.)
+   (Note: Ensure with "Trim" is checked and "Length 1" and "Length 2" is set at "200" in the **Tool Options**.)

 As prompted in the "Command Line", select the first entity (the top horizontal line of the rectangle) and then the second entity (the right vertical line of the rectangle).
 Press [Esc] to exit the command.